jpl-yu/optimal-density-for-health/README.md

 ## Data source

-Census tract-level life expectancy and cause-specific mortality estimates were collected from UBC, which was derived using mortality data from <a href='https://www.popdata.bc.ca/data/listings'>BC Ministry of Health via PopDataBC</a>.
+Census tract-level life expectancy and cause-specific mortality estimates were collected from <a href='https://doi.org/10.1016/j.healthplace.2021.102692'>UBC</a>, which was derived using mortality data from <a href='https://www.popdata.bc.ca/data/listings'>BC Ministry of Health via PopDataBC</a>.
 Sociodemographic information, such as population and age, was collected from <a href='https://www12.statcan.gc.ca/census-recensement/index-eng.cfm'>Statistics Canada</a>.
 The Material and Social Deprivation Index (MSDI) scores were collected from the <a href='https://www.canue.ca/'>Canadian Urban Environmental Health Research Consortium</a>.

 ## Main Findings